Tag: responsive websites

 - Add breakpoints that will change the design of the website when it starts looking awkward on different sized devices.
 This includes having a single column of images and text on narrow-screened devices that changes to two or even three columns on wider screens.
 You can also use a different font size for different break points to increase its readability.

 - Set images and other elements to 100vw.
 By doing so, the elements will be able to resize with the size of the screen.

+Matraex is a software and app development company in the northwestern United States.
 Do you have any app development or technology questions?
-We would like to supply answers.
+We would like to provide unbiased answers so you can feel confident making app development or technology-related questions.
 Feel free to contact us via our website, leave us a note via the live messaging feature on our website, or call us at (208) 344-1115.
 We look forward to answering all of your questions so you can make informed decisions that are right for you.